shangchi-cmu-F24/FSE-Nuruto/README.md

 # FSE Naruto
-In-n-out has the best burgers!
+iiiiIn-n-out has the best burgers!